hpi-schul-cloud/e2e-system-tests/README.md

 ### Prepare development environment

-Install or make sure Chrome and Edge browser (at least) have it in your development machine
+Install or make sure Chrome and Edge browsers (at least) have it in your development machine

 1. Install [Node v18](https://nodejs.org/dist/)
 2. Install [Git](https://git-scm.com/downloads)